Tuning Higher Order Structure in Colloidal Fluids: Conclusion

 \section{Conclusion}

-We have performed a detailed analysis of the fluid structure in dipolar colloids and found good agreement between our experimensl and computer simulation data across a wide range of interactions tuned with the electric field.
-We found both bond--order parameter analysis of strings and the three--body correlation function $g_3$ to be suitable to quantify the degree of string formation in dipolar colloids but with $g_3$ offering more detailed information and can be used as a form of ``colloidal finger-print'' (analogous to infrared spectroscopy).
-With the topological cluster classification methods, not only can we identify clusters relevant to the dipolar colloids system but also isolate them to quantify their orientations with respect to field strength.
-Finally, our experimental and simulation work agrees with expectations from minimum energy clusters of a dipolar-Lennard-Jones system \cite{skipper2023}.
+We have performed a detailed analysis of the string fluid structure in an anisotropic system of dipolar colloids and found reasonable agreement between our experiments and computer simulation data across a wide range of interactions tuned with the electric field.
+We found both bond--order parameter analysis of strings and the three--body correlation function $g_3$ to be suitable to quantify the degree of string formation in dipolar colloids but with $g_3$ offering more detailed information and can be used as a form of ``colloidal finger-print''.
+Using the topological cluster classification, we find that our experiments and simulations broadly agree with expectations from minimum energy clusters of a dipolar-Lennard-Jones system~\cite{skipper2024}.
+That is to say, structural transformations predicted at zero temperature for a Lennard--Jones--Dipolar system are rather effective in their prediction of higher--order structure in the nearly--hard sphere--dipolar experiments and simulations.
+At high field strength, the cluster population in both our experiments and simulations is dominated by the minimum energy clusters for all sizes $8 \leq m \leq 12$.
+Finally, not only can we identify clusters relevant to the dipolar system but also to investigate their orientation with respect to field strength.